isaaccs/isaaccs.github.io/_pages/cv.md

 * Master Degree in Mathematics and Applications Specialty Mathematical Engineering Financial Engineering and Random Models, Sorbonne University, 2014-2016
 * Certification In Big Data, Sorbonne University, 2015-2016
 * Master Degree in Actuarial Science, ISUP, 2017-2019 (expected)
-* Ph.D in Data Science/Insurance, Sorbonne University, 2017-2020 (expected)
+* Ph.D in Data Science/Insurance, Sorbonne University, 2017-2020 (1st July 2022)

 Work experience
 ======

+* May 2022 - Today: Applied Scientist, Jellysmack
+  * Creating and deploying a video recommendatıon model for Facebook videos
+  * Working on a topic extraction on Youtube videos
+  * Creating data quality analysis function for Time Series
+  * Creating preprocessing function for Time Series

-* August 2020 - Today: Machine Learning Engineer, PacketAI
+* August 2020 - April 2022: Machine Learning Engineer, PacketAI
   * Creating and deploying an anomaly detection model in log sequence streams (on Tensorflow)
-  * Working on a scalable method for log parsing
+  * Working on a scalable method for log parsing based on an Embedding approach
+  * Working on a python bot for log parsing
   * Creating preprocessing function for Time Series and Log files

 * March 2017 - March 2020: PhD, LPSM (Sorbonne University) and Pacifica (CAA)